 Here are 7 mistakes you can avoid making when working with a design agency for your projects.

-After several meetings (briefings, contract agreements, etc), the design agency will kick things off, and begin working on your project until the next review date.
+After several meetings (briefings, contract agreements, etc), things will start kicking off as the agency begins working on your project until the next review date.

 But before that day comes…

-The design agency needs to get a clear, concise and detailed creative brief about the project.
+The design agency you hired needs to get a clear, concise and detailed creative brief about the project.
 Obvious as it seems, many choose to ignore this by giving a rough outline instead.

 When this happens, both sides will suffer from project delays, frustration, and confusion.